Syria's al-Assad warns against strike in television interview

 Russia's foreign minister called Monday for international talks in Moscow to avert a military strike and end Syria's two-year-old conflict.

-Sergey Lavrov, speaking in Moscow alongside his Syrian counterpart, blamed U.S.-backed rebels in Syria for preventing a peace conference in Geneva, and repeated Russian assertions that it may have been Syrian rebels who used chemical weapons.
+Sergey Lavrov, speaking in Moscow alongside his Syrian counterpart, blamed U.S.-backed rebels in Syria for preventing a peace conference in Geneva.

 Kerry argued al-Assad won't negotiate without a strong international response.